-Dhatri Abeyaratne had the idea to start Share the Spotlight while a junior in high school in order to share an experience that changed her life; playing in bands and performing the music she loves.
-Dhatri started teaching herself guitar at 15 years old and had the chance to get on stage for the first time less that a year later with the music program School of Rock NYC.
-As a member of the prestigious School of Rock All-Stars, Dhatri toured the U.S., playing at venues and festivals such as the Gathering of the Vibes, The Knitting Factory and the Rock & Roll Hall of Fame.
-Dhatri is currently a junior at Brown University, focusing her studies on the intersections of development and healthcare.
-She has studied and conducted research abroad in Sri Lanka, Thailand and Haiti, with a focus on the complexities of health care and humanitarian efforts in developing countries.
-She is a scientific thinker at heart, currently assisting in research at Brown on the evolution of the genomic mutation rate.
-Dhatri’s long-term goal is to become a pediatrician and devote her career to working for health equity in underserved communities.
-She is dedicated to empowering children and young adults to reach their potential, on stage and in life.
+Dhatri had the idea to start Share the Spotlight while a Junior in high school in order to share an experience that changed her life; playing in bands and performing the music she loves.
+Dhatri started teaching herself guitar at 13 years old and went on to join the prestigious School of Rock All-Stars, touring the U.S. and playing at venues and festivals such as the Gathering of the Vibes, The Knitting Factory and the Rock & Roll Hall of Fame.
+Dhatri recently graduated from Brown University, where her studies focused on the intersections of development and healthcare.
+She has studied and conducted research abroad in Sri Lanka, Thailand and Haiti, and is now working on research in Maternal-Fetal medicine at Brigham and Women’s Hospital in Boston.
+Dhatri’s long-term goal is to become a physician and devote her career to improving the lives of women and children in underserved communities, one patient (or rock star) at a time.

 Darren Musatto is a lifelong musician.
 He has toured and performed with members of the Misfits, Queens of the Stone Age, Crash Test Dummies and more.
 Coming out of the Punk scene of suburban Chicago, the pursuit of music led him West.
 He first landed in Tucson, AZ where he mixed live, in-studio performances for broadcast at KXCI radio.
 He then moved on to San Francisco where he studied Audio Engineering at the California Recording Institute.
 Here he excelled and was hired by the Institute to work as an instructor.
 The early aughts found Darren in NYC where he met Claude Coleman Jr. of Indie Rock stalwarts WEEN.
 Coleman hired him to teach at the newly opened NYC branch of School of Rock.
 Darren eventually took on the position of Music Director at SORNYC, which he held for over ten years.
 He currently lives in Philadelphia where he continues to perform and owns and operates the Keystone Soundworks Recording Studio with his wife Ashley.